captbaritone/grats/CONTRIBUTING.md

 GitHub CI publishes a release to npm for each commit.
 They use the version number convention `0.0.0-main-<git hash prefix>`.

-To publish a new release:
+To publish a new numbered release:

-Update `CHANGELOG.md` with the new version number and a summary of the changes.
+Update [the changelog](./website/docs/07-changelog/index.md) with the new version number and a summary of the changes.

 ```bash
 ./scripts/release.sh